Learning Failure-Inducing Models for Testing Software-Defined Networks

 \section{Approach}

 Figure~\ref{fig:approach_overview} shows an overview of our ML-guided \underline{Fuzz}ing method for testing \underline{SDN}-systems (\FRAM).
 Specifically, \FRAM relies on fuzzing and ML techniques to effectively test an SDN-system's controller and generate a failure-inducing model that characterizes conditions under which the system fails.
 As shown in Figure~\ref{fig:approach_overview}, \FRAM takes as input a test procedure and a failure detection mechanism defined by engineers.
-A test procedure specifies a sequence of test steps that configures and executes the SDN-system.
-Based on the input test procedure, we note that the controller generates and receives control messages to manage the switches in the system. \FRAM fuzzes such control messages to test the controller and trigger failures in the SDN-system.
-A failure detection mechanism determines whether the system fails or not for the given test procedure.
-For example, it detects whether or not users can communicate with one another using the system, i.e., communication breakdown. \FRAM then outputs test data and a failure-inducing model.
-The data includes the set of control messages that induced the failure detected by the failure detection mechanism.
-A failure-inducing model abstracts such test data in the form of conditions and probabilities pertaining to the failure.